Terms and Conditions of Service

 (a) The Customer will at all times indemnify and hold harmless Nuago and its Personnel (Nuago Indemnified Parties) from and against any Loss reasonably incurred or suffered by any of the Nuago Indemnified Parties arising from any Claim against the Nuago Indemnified Parties where such Loss was caused by:

-(b) Nuago will indemnify and hold harmless the Customer from and against any Loss reasonably incurred or suffered by the Customer arising from any Claim against the Customer by a third party alleging that the use of the Services provided under this Agreement infringed the Intellectual Property Rights of any person.
-The indemnity is subject to the Customer promptly notifying Nuago of the relevant Claim and allowing Nuago to control the defence of the Claim.
+(ii) a third party alleging that the use of the Services provided under this Agreement infringed the Intellectual Property Rights of any person.
+The indemnity is subject to the Customer promptly notifying Nuago of the relevant Claim and allowing Nuago to control the defence of the Claim; and

 17.1 Termination by Nuago